davide-moletta/NetSecLab-SNORT/README.md

  3. A restring only to specific flag
  4. Third exercise use different protocol to generate an alert for the scapy packet
  5. Restringing to ACK (*A for SYN/ACK or RST/ACK)
- 6. Fourth exercise something on ports 53 (allow company dns 8i.103 and not allow external ‘use variables for Home Network’ or same subnet)
+ 6. Fourth exercise something on ports 53 (allow company dns 88.103 and not allow external ‘use variables for Home Network’ or same subnet)
- 7. On user agent (RegEx)
+ 7. On user agent (content already parsed)
- 8. Fifth exercise (common with group5) alert SQL injection and add a message to the rule
+ 8. Exercise in common with group5 (zeek) alert SQL injection on pcap
  9. Port scanning (other module)
- 10. Sixth exercise with the wireshark dump (better windows)
+ 10. Cool exercise with the wireshark dump on Qakbot

 IPS
 Do almost the same but blocking instead of alert and see result (for pcacp will be 'would-block').